 Also of interest is that St. Leonard has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in St. Leonard telecommute to their jobs.
-Overall, about 35.04% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 35.04% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in St. Leonard, however, is that residents on average have to contend with a long commute, spending on average 35.17 minutes every day commuting to work.

-St. Leonard is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, St. Leonard doesn't have a public transportation system that people use for their commute.

 The per capita income in St. Leonard in 2022 was $54,933, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $219,732 for a family of four.